alessandrobrunoh/alessandrobrunoh/language_ranking.md

 | 📁 Total Repositories | 24 |
 | 👤 Owned Repositories | 24 |
 | 🤝 Contributed Repositories | 0 |

----

-## 💭 Quote of the Moment

-> "Programming is the art of telling another human being what one wants the computer to do." - Donald Knuth

----

-*🤖 This profile was automatically updated on 2025-09-09 at 21:07:26 UTC*